 The app contains a wealth of detail including photos, sounds, text and maps to help you identify African birds.
 It will increase your awareness and appreciation of them as well as aid their conservation.

-Birds of Africa now includes more than 2,000 bird species on the checklists of these 32 African countries – Benin, Burkina Faso, Burundi, Cabo Verde, Cameroon, Central African Republic, Chad, Côte d’Ivoire, Equatorial Guinea (including the islands of Bioko and Annobón), Eritrea, Eswatini, Ethiopia, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Mali, Mauritania, Niger, Nigeria, Rwanda, São Tomé and Príncipe, Senegal, Sierra Leone, South Africa, South Sudan, Tanzania, Togo, and Uganda.
+Birds of Africa now includes more than 2,500 bird species on the checklists of these 50 countries and territories: Angola, Benin, Botswana, Burkina Faso, Burundi, Cabo Verde, Cameroon, Central African Republic, Chad, Congo, Côte d’Ivoire, Djibouti, DR Congo, Equatorial Guinea (including the islands of Bioko and Annobón), Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Réunion, Rwanda, Saint-Paul and Amsterdam Islands, São Tomé and Príncipe, Senegal, Sierra Leone, Socotra, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia and Zimbabwe.

 Birds of Africa can be used as an aid to identification and also to record bird sightings and maintain personal lists.

 Bird atlasers should use the Birds of Africa app to help you identify the birds that you see or hear and the BirdLasser app to log your sightings with members of the African Bird Atlas Project.